Th3Mayar/gear-4/README.md

 ## Credits

-- This project was created by [Your Name/Nickname].
+- This project was created by Th3Mayar.
 - The Luffy Gear 4 image is owned by [One Piece](https://onepiece.fandom.com/).
 - The audio track used belongs to [SoundCloud](https://soundcloud.com/).